HCPS-OTIS/tools/chromebooks.md

 Screen has known defect
 Screen has known black spot defect.
 Replacing under SITM-3169.

+Screen not displaying
+Screen not displaying an image.
+I have reseated the battery and video cable, but screen still shows nothing.

 Touch Screen
 Device touchscreen isn't working or is malfunctioning.
 I have reseated the battery and LCD Panel but the touchscreen still isn't working properly.